jfspps/SRM_Node/README.md

 Develop the worksheet further so that the user can select which elements to print and on which worksheet.
 See how the font size and number of characters influences the cell size...

-#### Other database-independent settings to save on LINQ-server ####
+#### Other database-independent settings to save on SRM-server ####

-Save above settings to a separate table in LINQ?
+Save above settings to a separate table in SRM?
 Need to also store:

-+ Academic term or semester start dates, including the start date of the following year (LINQ will default to one year after the first start date if not entered)
++ Academic term or semester start dates, including the start date of the following year (SRM will default to one year after the first start date if not entered)
 + Logging of MySQL access

 Most of the main objectives would be fulfilled at this stage.
 Future ideas include: